gracebmanning/image-fragmenter/README.md

 ## How it works:

-The basis of image fragmenter is a script I wrote while playing around with image cropping effects in Python:
+The basis of image fragmenter is a script I wrote while playing around with image cropping effects in Python.
+The script will randomly choose a rectangular section of the image to crop; that crop is then pasted onto a random place on the original image.
+The next crop is taken from the original image, but pasted onto the latest image in the series.
+That is repeated NUM_LOOPS times.

 ```
 import argparse